centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [UI] Fixed the display of CSS code with Firefox browser
 - [UI] Now close the menu when a navigation item is clicked
 - [UX] Reduced the timeout to prevent the menu from closing unexpectedly
-- [Widget] Use ACL to get list of poller in widget configuration to filter display of services
+- [Widget] Now use ACL to get list of poller in widget configuration to filter display of services

 #### Security fixes